HotelASP/Recon/README.md

 5. **EyeWitness (optional)** – Builds a list of detected HTTP/HTTPS services and captures screenshots in headless mode unless `--skip-eyewitness` is supplied or EyeWitness is missing.
-6. **Reporting** – Generates `out/report/report.md` summarising the run,
-   inventories hosts, and embeds any screenshots.
+6. **Reporting** – Generates `out/report/report.md` with a structured host and domain breakdown, summarises the run, and embeds any screenshots.

 ## Output Layout